bryanlincoln/intrinsic-motivation/README.md

 ## Usage

 To run the code, simply execute `python main.py` after installing all the requirements.
 There are many customizable hyperparemeters and configurations.
 You can see them with `python main.py --help`.
+The exact hyperparameters for this study's experiments can be found in the folder `experiments`.

 ## Credits